robertkleffner/conlangs/unnamed-active-stative/basic-features.md

 ## Coloration

-All vowels monophthongs have an r-colored and l-colored variant, except for *i*, which only has an l-colored variant.
+All vowels monophthongs have an r-colored and l-colored variant, except for *i*.

 ## Syllable construction